myrthos/myrthos-site/content/en/docs/shortcodes/mgallery/usage.md

 ovlx|Optional offset in pixels for the x direction of the overlay image in pixels.
 Will shift the image away from the corner.
 Not used for 'center'.
 Defaults to 0. ovly|Optional offset in pixels for the y direction of the overlay image in pixels.
 Will shift the image away from the corner.
 Not used for 'center'.
 Defaults to 0. ovlperc|Optional percentage for the size of the logo related to the size of the image.
-By default the logo is not resized.
+By default the logo is not resized. hinode|Optional setting that should be set to "false" when the shortcode is being used in a non-Hinode theme. window|Optional width of the window in which the gallery is to be displayed.
+It defaults to 1400, which is the limit of the width of the gallery.
+The value is also used to resize the thumbnails of the images, which are equal to the specified window width divided by the number of columns used.
+Setting it to a value lower than 100 only influences the width of the thumbnails.
+Setting it to a value larger than 1400 will make the gallery use that available space, but only when the `hinode` parameter is "false".
 {.table}

 The below section provides more information about the {{< link "#image-source" >}}list{{< /link >}} parameter.